birondo/spark2pidgin/README.md

    cmd>java -cp .;lib;props;spark2pidgin-<version>.jar me.chan.spark2pidgin.converter.Spark2PidginLogConverter
    ```

 5. Preview the generated html log files.
-Then moove the converted files to  your .purple directory.
+Then move the converted files to  your .purple directory.
 Please refer to Pidgin documentation on where to place your newly converted log files under .purple directory.

 ## License